Brane105/Brane105/README.md

 MEAN Stack Developer 🖥,EXTC Engineer 🔌 and Software Engineer 🖥.
 -----------------------------------------------------------------

-👾 Results-driven, analytical, Problem solving collaborator with strong innovative mindset, and have secured certifications in Data Science , PostgreSQL, hands-on Workshop in introduction Statistical Computing and Data Analysis Tools Python and R, CoTraining MEAN Stack developer, Academics I have done Graduation in Bachelors of Engineering trade Electronics and Telecommunication Engineering , Currently I am working in as Software Engineer at Rigved Technologies.
+👾 Results-driven, analytical, Problem solving collaborator with strong innovative mindset, and have secured certifications in Data Science , PostgreSQL, hands-on Workshop in introduction Statistical Computing and Data Analysis Tools Python and R, CoTraining MEAN Stack developer, Academics I have done Graduation in Bachelors of Engineering trade Electronics and Telecommunication Engineering , Currently I am working in as Software Engineer at Rigved Technologies

 * 🌍  I'm based in Mumbai
 * 🖥️  See my python portfolio at [Replit](http://replit.com/@BhalchandraRane)